 Also known as: Needwood Reservoir, Lake Bernard Frank, Bernard Frank Reservoir

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Lake Needwood & Lake Frank.
+Welcome to the ultimate guide to Lake Needwood & Lake Frank!
+Article topics include:

 Lake Needwood and its little neighbor, Lake Bernard Frank, offer a quiet respite from the busy, noisy metropolitan Washington DC landscape.
 The little lakes, Lake Needwood with 75 acres and Lake Frank with 54 acres, are both enclosed within Rock Creek Regional Park.
 Located just outside of Rockville Maryland, Lake Needwood in particular sees many thousands of visors over the summer months to fish, boat and enjoy the many trails.
 Both lakes were constructed along Rock Creek to aid in flood control and to trap sediments from storm water run-off.
 Lake Needwood was created in 1965 when an earth dam was built across the creek, with Lake Frank following two years later.

 Rock Creek Regional Park offers 1800 acres, built around the lakes with recreational activities to accommodate the largest possible number of nature seekers just a short distance from home.
 Oddly, the very flood control intent of the original earth dam has caused evacuations due to fears that the dam would give way under excess rainfall.
 On one occasion, water levels rose 25 feet, spurring an emergency evacuation of many residents downstream.
 The dam has since been repaired and reinforced and is monitored carefully.